 7.1.
 The taking of samples from volunteers has been put on a statutory footing in Part 3 of the Act.
 The procedures are essentially investigative procedures and none of the samples taken will be put on the DNA database save with the express consent of the volunteer.
 The purpose is presumably to assure any volunteer that any DNA profile will be used exclusively for that investigation.
 Section 27 provides that a Garda may take a sample from a volunteer (to include a victim) in respect of an investigation of a specific offence.
 The volunteer must be informed that a DNA profile may be generated for use in the investigation of the specific offence and must consent in writing to give the sample, which consent must specify the offence which is being investigated.
 A refusal to consent or a withdrawal of consent shall not of itself constitute reasonable grounds for suspecting that person of the offence in question.
-A voluntary sample is solely for the purpose of investigation of that crime.
-A volunteer may consent in writing to the profile extracted from his sample being placed on the DNA
+A volunteer may consent in writing to the purpose of investigation of that crime.
+A volunteer may